JacksonKuo/blog/_posts/2026-3-19-golden-rules-of-work.markdown

 #### 20. Good Stress
 Last of all, the ultimate factor that causes me to get shit done, stress.
 Maybe it's worth experimenting on inducing more healthy stress earlier for smoother timelines.

+Also take things less seriously.
+Life is just the journey until you die.
+Revel in the absurity until you croak.

 # References
 [^1]: [https://www.reddit.com/r/AutismInWomen/comments/1q9ldoq/looking_for_help_with_specific_calm_tv_shows/](https://www.reddit.com/r/AutismInWomen/comments/1q9ldoq/looking_for_help_with_specific_calm_tv_shows/)